 - The Middle Ages

 - The Classical Period

 - The Turn of the 20th Century

 - 1945 to the Present

-A sample from the book is available on the publisher’s website
+- Download a sample from the book on the publisher’s website

 Grade Level: Upper elementary

 In the Gift of Music, learn about the great classical music composers and their influence.
 Each interesting story follows the life and contributions of the composer to the world of music.
 It is followed with Recommended Reading suggestions (to learn more about that composer) and a Recommended Listening list (to encourage you to listen to the works.)

 Reading Level is grade 6-12.